Olympic basketball preview, July 28: U.S. men take the court, women's competition begins

-If these solutions do not come again within the affirmative, the trail to a gold medal might be fraught.
-That is the deepest pool of expertise the boys’s competitors has ever seen, and if you happen to do not suppose Group USA has realized the extent to which the hole has narrowed, simply take heed to what Kerr needed to say earlier this week.
+If these solutions do not come again within the affirmative, the trail to a gold medal may very well be fraught.
+That is the deepest pool of expertise the lads’s competitors has ever seen, and in case you do not suppose Workforce USA has realized the extent to which the hole has narrowed, simply take heed to what Kerr needed to say earlier this week.

 “It’s time, you recognize?”
-Kerr mentioned throughout a gaggle interview session with reporters at Thursday’s follow.
+Kerr mentioned throughout a gaggle interview session with reporters at Thursday’s observe.
 “We’re not touring round anymore.
 We’re right here.
-We’ve obtained six video games.
-We’ve obtained to get into the pool play, advance, after which it’s [like the] NCAA Event.
-So we want 40 minutes of power, consideration, and focus, and we will’t let groups outplay us with effort and power like we did the opposite evening towards Germany, like we did towards South Sudan.”
+We’ve bought six video games.
+We’ve bought to get into the pool play, advance, after which it’s [like the] NCAA Match.
+So we want 40 minutes of power, consideration, and focus, and we are able to’t let groups outplay us with effort and vitality like we did the opposite evening in opposition to Germany, like we did in opposition to South Sudan.”

-Historical past is there for the taking, and for a lot of of this workforce’s greatest names, Paris represents their final shot at Olympic glory.
+Historical past is there for the taking, and for a lot of of this group’s largest names, Paris represents their final shot at Olympic glory.
 It is time.

 - Each had three NBA MVP Awards, incomes them in the identical relative seasons (six, seven and 9)